 The maximum credit line for a Credit One credit card is not publicly disclosed by the issuer.
 If approved for a Credit One card, applicants can expect a minimum credit line of $300 to $500 initially, depending on the card and their credit standing.

-Credit One cards are designed for people of various credit levels, from … read full answerbad to good credit or better.
-The lower your credit score is, the lower your Credit One account’s maximum spending amount is likely to be.
-Credit One may periodically review your account for an automatic credit line increase.
-This usually occurs after you’ve had the card for at least 6 months.
-Credit One doesn’t release specific criteria for granting automatic increases.
+Credit One cards are designed for people of various credit levels, from bad to good credit or better.
+The lower your credit score is, the lower your Credit One account’s maximum spending amount is...

-Credit One might automatically increase your credit limit after six months, or you can request a Credit One credit limit increase online or by calling (877) 825-3242.
-For the best odds, pay your bill on time for at least six straight months, reduce your outstanding debt, and update the income Credit One has on file.… read full answer
+Credit One might automatically increase your credit limit after six months, or you can request a Credit One credit line increase online or by calling (877) 825-3242.
+For the best odds, pay your bill on time for at least six straight months, reduce your outstanding debt, and update the income Credit One has on file.

 How to Get a Credit One Credit Limit Increase Online